ricgonmen/spring-cloud-app/README.md

 `mvn clean package`

 ## Running from command line in your host
-As the project needs the Discovery Server, the Gateway and the Service itself you will need to use the -T option for maven to create paralel launches.
+As the project needs the Discovery Server, the Gateway and the Service itself you will need to use the -T option for maven to create parallel launches.
 In my test Maven has kept the order of launch (as typed on the main POM).
 If it doesn't work maybe you have to launch it separately on the order mentioned before.
-To manage the 4 projects in paralel (parent, eureka, gateway, service) please type from `spring-cloud-app` folder:
+To manage the 4 projects in parallel (parent, eureka, gateway, service) please type from `spring-cloud-app` folder:

 `mvn -T 4 spring-boot:run`